 The real estate industry has experienced significant change since the onset of the pandemic.
 Many owners are adjusting or reinventing their focus for the future to align with tenant and investor sentiment.
 With change comes an increase in new and emerging risk.
 Traditional in-house internal audit functions may not have the required subject matter specialists such as those with expertise in valuation, third-party risk, sustainability or advancements in technology that would be available in a co-sourced or outsourced internal audit model.

 The technology industry has grown significantly.
 The advent of new tools and regulations puts the onus on the organizations to adequately address and mitigate risk.
 Internal audits can help the technology industry by maintaining the integrity of an organization's data and infrastructure.
-Internal audit teams can use technological advancements like artificial intelligence, data analytics, robotic process automation, and cloud computing to streamline audit processes, improve risk assessment and enhance decision-making.
+Internal audit teams can use technological advancements like artificial intelligence, data analytics, robotic process automation (RPA), and cloud computing to streamline audit processes, improve risk assessment and enhance decision-making.

 An organization’s internal audit function is key to ensuring that strategic risks are appropriately managed and mitigated.
 The combination of external forces (a complex regulatory environment, rapidly evolving technology, increasing cyber threats and uncertainty brought about by international conflicts and geopolitical risks) and internal forces (increasing demands from organization leaders and skill gaps, for example) should compel leaders to investigate working with a co-sourced or outsourced internal audit partner.
 These partners can not only help make today’s increasing challenges solvable but can help internal audit to add value across a wide spectrum of risks, operate more efficiently and better partner with leadership in supporting the organization’s success.